hofstadter-io/cuetorials.com/content/go-api/_index.md

 ### Before you start

-CUE's evaluator is not yet safe for concurrency.
+`cue`'s evaluator is not yet safe for concurrency.
 See the [section in cueology/futurology/concurrency](/cueology/futurology/concurrency/)

 <br>